cits4407/assignment1/README.md

 After assignments are submitted, we will run these as well as other, more stringent, tests to see how well your scripts perform on potentially unusual cases.

+If your scripts pass all the tests, that is *necessary* for getting a good mark in this assignment, but not *sufficient*.
+The tests only check what results your scripts give for some very simple example mazes, so if they pass: it just means you got those simple examples right.
+It is up to you to try your code out on a good range of example mazes and satisfy yourself that your scripts are correct.

 ## Extension tasks